alien-coding/Verteilte_Systeme/Project/notes/thoughts.md

 -SUCCESS: Every request that has not failed
 -ERROR: If request cannot be handled, Error is returned.
 Body contains more information
 -ACK: Heartbeat was acknowledged.
 Special answer to not interfere with other requests that are answered with SUCCESS

+## TODOs

+Client connections to anywhere
+Dynamic leader searching
+list exchange of all nodes
+Functionality of navigating